EVERY DAY WITHMY GOUTIS A DAY WITHOUTOUR WALK

 Inflammation

 When gout gets to a more advanced stage, uric acid levels may remain high despite lifestyle and diet changes along with taking prescription gout medication.
 High uric acid levels that stay high are not always within your control, which is why this type of gout may sometimes be known as uncontrolled gout.
+Uncontrolled gout may also be referred to as advanced gout, chronic gout, tophaceous gout, progressive gout, or severe gout.

 Download the “What to Know About Gout” Flashcard

-This helpful resource will help you to know about uric acid, gout symptoms, and gout treatments.
+Get more information on uric acid, gout symptoms, and gout treatments.